 List-Based.
 List-based retargeting is less common than pixel-based retargeting, and also less vulnerable to fraud.
 It uses existing customer lists (e.g. email databases) to serve relevant display ads.

 With retargeting fraud, you think you’re converting a lead into a sale when in reality you’re wasting your ad budget on bots.
 Here are four steps the bad guys use to get you to waste money on a bad lead:

 1. A Fraudster Purchases Bot Traffic and Sends It to Your Site.
 Fraudulent bot traffic makes it appear shoppers are browsing and filling their carts, but it's really just bots.
 Unfortunately, your ad program doesn't know that, and it identifies the internet bots as high-quality leads.

 2. The Bots Leave Your Site.
 After acting like shoppers and filling their carts, the bots then exit your site.
 Since they’ve already been tagged as high-quality leads, their leaving triggers your program to target them with ads for the items left in their carts.

 3. The Bots Click on Your Ad.
 Nowadays bots are smart and can perform a variety of functions.
 Not only can fraud bots act like shoppers, but they can identify the ads you serve them once they leave your site.
 Once they identify your ad, they click on it.
-This action forces you to pay for the supposed lead it generated, when in reality, the bot doesn’t have any intention of completing a purchase.
+This action forces you to pay for the supposed lead is generated when in reality, the bot doesn’t have any intention of completing a purchase.

 4. Rinse and Repeat.
-Unfortunately, retargeting fraud isn’t a one and done deal.
+Unfortunately, retargeting fraud isn’t a one-and-done deal.
 The fraudster’s bot army will continue this cycle of visiting your website and abandoning their cart until your ad money is depleted.

 How to Combat Bad Bots